aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/unmerge-cells-in-excel-worksheet/_index.md

 type: docs
 url: /unmerge-cells-in-excel-worksheet/
 weight: 120
-keywords: "Aspose.Cells, Excel, Unmerge Cells, REST API, Cloud SDK, Spreadsheet"
+keywords: "Aspose.Cells, Excel, Unmerge Cells, REST API, Cloud SDK"
 description: "Learn how to use the Aspose.Cells Cloud REST API to unmerge cells in an Excel worksheet, with request examples, response format, and SDK code samples for multiple programming languages."
+ArticleTitle: "Unmerge Cells in Excel Worksheet"
 ---

 This REST API unmerges cells in an Excel file.